thisissaif/Java/README.md

 # Java Code
-here is practice of java programing
+here is the practice of Java programing